Skip to content

 Claude writes the orchestration script, the approval prompt shows the planned phases, and the run proceeds in the background.
 If it does what you wanted, save it from /workflows with s so the same orchestration reruns on every branch.

-- Research preview.
-The feature and its limits may change; gate dependent automation behind a version check and confirm against the canonical docs.
+• Research preview.
+The feature and its limits may change, so gate dependent automation behind a version check and confirm against the canonical docs.